mattiastonisson/eleweatherapp/readme.md

 ```
 ./gradlew bootRun
 ```
-This will start the Spring Boot application on port 3001 (by default).
+This will start the application on port 3001 (default in the config file).
 You can access it at: http://localhost:3001

 ### Using docker
 Just run the following command (will spin up both the database and the application).